-As indicated in Technical Newsletters, the Joint Industry Field Trial Group have been working with Parker-Velcon to better understand and correct some characteristics of the elements, and a new version of CDFX has been developed in response to field trial test results.
+As indicated in Technical Newsletters, the Joint Industry Field Trial Group and JIG have been working with Parker-Velcon to better understand and evaluate filtration and mechanical performance of the elements, and a new version of CDFX has been developed in response to field trial test results.

 FILTER ELEMENT PERFORMANCE IN PHASE TWO FIELD TRIALS

 FILTER ELEMENT PERFORMANCE IN PHASE ONE FIELD TRIALSThe Field Trials for the Water Barrier Filter (CDFX) produced by Parker Velcon have shown so far that the technology is effective in removing water from fuel.
 However, it is also showing variable service life due to reaching maximum differential pressure (dP).

 The technology has rapidly reached maximum dP at locations where the fuel was confirmed on-specification and other filtration technology in use at the same location was not affected.
 A total of 12 sets of elements reached the maximum 22psi while in service.

 Laboratory work conducted by Parker has revealed ultra-fine particulate build up on the filtration media.
 This is the presumed cause of premature high dP, though the underlying sources and likely occurrence of particulate build-up remain unknown.